IFCA-Advanced-Computing/cstate/content/issues/2022-09-02-power-outage.md

 ---
 section: issue
 title: Power outage at IFCA
-date: 2022-09-02T07:09:20.083Z
+date: 2022-09-02 00:00:00
+resolvedWhen: 2022-09-02 07:09:20
 resolved: true
 severity: down

-resolvedWhen: 2022-09-02T07:09:20.140Z
 affected:
   - Batch System
 ---
-A mini power outage affected to some services of IFCA Datacenter last nigth.
+A power outage affected to some services of IFCA Datacenter last nigth.
 Some of them are already recovered, but the rest of them are wating for a manual check.